chrisvfritz/vue-monolith-example/README.md

 # Vue Monolith Example

-This is a simple example of how to structure a monolithic Vue application, with the frontend and backend both living within the same codebase.
+A simple example of how to structure a monolithic Vue application, with the frontend and backend both living within the same codebase.

 ## Development